-This little log cabin is the newest, and possibly cutest, addition.
-Wander up the hill to a secluded spot and into your enclosed garden, where you can sit and ponder the treetops and hills popping up over the fence.
+Wander up the hill to a secluded spot and relax in the wood fired hot tub in your enclosed garden, where you can sit and ponder the treetops and hills popping up over the fence.
 Beyond the beautiful split stable door is an antique pine kitchen and a cabin bed which you can snuggle up in with the fire lit.
-On rainy days you'll be thankful that your hot shower is ensuite.
+On rainy days you’ll be thankful that your hot shower is ensuite.

-You could just lounge around the woodburner all day and only venture out to stock up on bottles of treacle-coloured ale at the brewery shop; but you might be tempted to hop out again for a tour of the brewery itself, or for an evening of a pasta or bread making – perfect fuel for a canoe trip down the River Wye!
-Dessert is a bellyful of foraged raspberries and loganberries.
+You could just lounge around the woodburner all day and only venture out to stock up on bottles of treacle-coloured ale at the brewery shop.

 Heating, lighting & bedding

 - Bed linen and towels provided

 At Kingstone Brewery

 There’s a bar & shop on site where they do a great range of Kingstone beer.
 There are occasional pizza event and Hop up food events.

 Going out – a few pubs & restaurants worth a try

 The Wild Hare, Tintern